just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 </div>
 {{< /rawhtml >}}

-The challenges were all based on real-world forensics challenges, but with a twist.
-The twist was that the challenges were all based on the same story, and the challenges were all interconnected.
-The goal was to solve all the challenges and figure out who killed Chance.
+The goal this year was to figure out who killed Chance.
+Also, make sure to check out b1c's [excellent writeup](b1c_writeup.pdf)!

 ## Challenge Graph